IPS-LMU/octra-backend/README.md

-# OCTRA Backend - mono repository

----
-**!Please notice: This project is under big reconstruction.
-A lot of work is in progress like refactoring and moving to NestJS.
-At the moment the documentation is deprecated and it is going to be updated as soon as the implementation of the backend has been finished.**
+**!
+Please notice: This project is still in development.
+At the moment the documentation is deprecated and it is going to be updated step for step.**

----
+# OCTRA Backend

+This repository is a mono-repository for all packages and applications related to the backend of OCTRA.
+Applications can use the OCTRA-API in order to connect with the OCTRA-DB (Database).
+The OCTRA-API allows features like user management, project management and the definition of annotation tasks.
+Users can authenticate via credentials or Shibboleth.

 <img src="https://github.com/IPS-LMU/octra-backend/raw/main/images/octra-backend-diagram.jpg" />

 ## Overview

-This repository is a mono-repository created with Nx.
-It contains all projects related to the OCTRA backend (server side).

 <table>
 <tbody>